Sackets Harbor, New York: 19th through 20th centuries

 The military recognized the continued importance of Sackets Harbor's strategic location.
 The Navy Shipyard operated until 1874, building ships such as USRC Active (1843), a revenue cutter.
 In 1848 a new Sackets Harbor Naval Station was constructed.
 After 1884, the base was used mostly for training.

 The Army took over privately owned land of Samuel Luff just north of the village to build Madison Barracks (c.
 1814–1819).
 Well into the late 19th century, this was a substantial military installation; the Army added new construction including housing, a school, a hospital, stables for horses, and supporting infrastructure.
 Ulysses S. Grant was among the officers who served here.
 During World War I, the base was used primarily as a hospital post, and in World War II as a training post.

 Madison Barracks has been designated as an Historic District and listed on the National Register of Historic Places.
 The New York State Museum of Military History calls it "a living museum of military architecture".
-Forts :: New York State Military Museum and Veterans Research Center Comprising the northeastern quarter of the village, the Madison Barracks is being slowly redeveloped as a planned commercial/residential area.
+Comprising the northeastern quarter of the village, the Madison Barracks is being slowly redeveloped as a planned commercial/residential area.
 The New York City consortium Fort Pike Associates holds title to unsold land in the complex.

 In July 2017, the 24 acre Horse Island, located just west of the village, was acquired for preservation by the Civil War Trust, aided by a grant from the National Park Service.
 It was the site of a War of 1812 engagement.
 This was the first time in the US that a grant from the American Battlefield Land Grant program has been used to preserve a War of 1812 site.